 Before payments can be issued to your provider, they must be approved to participate in the subsidy, and you must submit a USSS Cost Worksheet for each child.
-The USSS Child Care Subsidy Program will pay up to $400 per month per household directly to your approved provider.
+The USSS Child Care Subsidy Program will pay up to $416.50 per month ($4,998 per year) per household directly to your approved provider.
 You will be responsible for paying the remaining provider fees.

 If there are no providers listed in your area, or your provider is not listed, you may choose your own provider.
 All providers must meet the eligibility requirements, apply, and be approved to participate.